opnsense/docs/source/manual/how-tos/multiwan.rst

     * Member Down
         *Triggers when the gateway has 100% packet loss.*
     * Packet Loss
-        *Triggers when the packet loss to a gateway is higher then the defined threshold.*
+        *Triggers when the packet loss to a gateway is higher than the defined threshold.*
     * High Latency
         *Triggers when the latency to a gateway higher than its defined threshold.*
     * Packet Loss or High Latency